Ridzz23/cse15l-lab-reports/LabReport2.md

   > These are the paths of the keys on the remote server :
   > The absolute path of the private key is : `/Users/ridhis/.ssh/id_rsa`
   > The absolute path of the public key is : `/Users/ridhis/.ssh/id_rsa.pub`
+  >
+  To view the absolute path of the keys, I have used the command `ls -l <path of file>`.

   By adding this public key to the authorized_keys file in the .ssh folder, I no longer have to enter my password every time I want to log into to my remote account.
 The following image shows this :